keremciu/sketch-use-fontawesome/README.md

 ~~I'll be add some functions, one of them: you can add icon from font awesome icon list.~~

-Do you have any suggestion? it would be so good.
+Do you have any suggestion? it would be so nice.

+# Next steps

+- I will add "icon categories" in "Add icon from Archive".
+I'll be using it to filter icons.
+- I need to delete unnecessary codes.
+- I need to add more annotations and good instructions.

 # License